-The product lines were extensively developed and today a variety of fruit (apples, pears, nectarines, peaches and plums) and vegetables (onions and butternuts) are produced.
+The product lines were extensively developed and today a variety of fruit (apples, pears, nectarines and peaches) and vegetables (onions) are produced.

 A fruit packing facility in Ceres was also purchased in 2001 in order to extend the business’s presence across the supply chain.
 This facility currently packs all of De Keur Estate’s fruit, as well as offering contract packing options to other local producers.
-There are also packing facilities on Rocklands and Môreson where all of De Keur’s vegetables are packed and processed for their respective markets.
+There are also a packing facility on Rocklands where all of De Keur’s onions are packed and processed for the respective markets.